HiddenRamblings/TagMo/README.md

 # Instructions:

+## Downloading TagMo
+* Releases are tagged with the master and experimental branches, respectively.
+* Each build is labeled with the hashtag for the last commit included in that build.
+* Releases published from the experimental branch are also tagged as "Pre-Release" and will not appear on the main repository page.
+You must click on the "Releases" label to download these builds.
+* Both tags include a signed copy of the apk in their assets.
+Builds from either tag can be installed over each other without uninstalling.
+Please include the branch or hash in any issue reports.

 ## Cloning Amiibo
 * Install the app on the phone as usual.
 * Make sure NFC is enabled.